gonzalezrostani/academic-web-Vale/content/home/projects2.md

 <br>

-**Immigration Shocks and Politicians’ Rhetoric: Evidence from The Venezuelan Migration Crisis.** 2023. with [Jose Luis Incio](https://joseincio.com/) and [Guillermo Lezama](https://guillelezama.netlify.app/) (presented at Universidad de Salamanca 2023, PUCP 2023, UCU 2023, APSA 2024)
+**Immigration Shocks and Politicians’ Rhetoric: Evidence from The Venezuelan Migration Crisis.** 2023. with [Jose Luis Incio](https://joseincio.com/) and [Guillermo Lezama](https://guillelezama.netlify.app/) (presented at Universidad de Salamanca 2023, PUCP 2023, UCU 2023, APSA 2024, MPSA 2025, Under Review)

 <details><summary>Abstract</summary><p>How does an immigration shock affect politicians’ discourses?
 This study examines the sudden influx of Venezuelan migrants into Latin American countries.
 We argue that such events alter politicians’ agendas, creating opportunities to frame new issues from their perspectives.
 Analyzing over 3 million tweets by parliament members from 2013 to 2021 in Chile and Peru, we employ computational textanalysis methods, from simple dictionaries to complex techniques like unsupervised topic analysis and OpenAI, along with an instrumental variable strategy.
 Our results suggest that after the immigration shock, politicians emphasized the immigration issue without any party family monopolizing it.
 We find little evidence that regional exposure explains the issue’s salience, suggesting a disconnection from local experiences.
 Our findings reveal a novel channel for increased salience: right-wing politicians criticized the Venezuelan regime and socialism instead of increasing anti-immigration sentiment, while left-wing politicians promoted pro-immigration attitudes consistent with contact theory.
 This work enhances our understanding of the politicization of immigration in South-South contexts in the digital age.</p> </details> &nbsp;
 <details><summary><a href=https://gonzalez-rostani.com/img/Papers/Immigration.pdf>Manuscript</a> </summary><p> </p>